lubuntu-team/manual/source/3/3.2/3.2.7/file_associations.rst

 Chapter 3.2.7 File Associations
 ===============================

-File associations changes the default applicatoin when opening a file.
+File associations changes the default application when opening a file.

 Version
 -------